superkabuki/threefive3/README.md

 * Automatic AES decryption for HLS.
 * All HLS SCTE-35 Tags are Supported.
 ___
+# Latest release is v3.0.19
+> Stay up to date, only the latest release is supported.
+___
 ### MPEGTS streams can be parsed for SCTE-35 with three lines of code.

 ```py3